 Possession of a Firearm On School Grounds

-Schools are considered to be very special places.
+Besides gun ranges, private property is deemed safe to test out any firearm or compare two rounds (m193 vs m855) by test firing them at a paper target.
+Schools, on the contrary, are considered to be very special places.
 They are an environment that must be kept safe and free from foreseeable harm.
 Many laws prohibit or limit a person’s ability to carry a firearm on school grounds.
-Even states like Ohio that have very liberal open carry laws place limits on gun rights for school grounds.
+But even states like Ohio that have very liberal open carry laws place limits on gun rights for school grounds.

 In Columbus, it is a crime to knowingly possess a firearm or other deadly weapon in a school safety zone.
 A school safety zone includes all school buildings, school property, school activities, and school buses.
 This means that a school safety zone can extend beyond the actual grounds of a school building.